Bandits kill monarch, abduct 3 in Niger – The Sun Nigeria

 From John Adams, Minna

-The relative peace being experienced in parts of Niger state came under serious threat on Thursday as Bandits in their numbers struck in Mulo community in Mashegu local government area of the state, killing the village head, Alhaji Usman Garba.
+Bandits, in their numbers, on Thursday struck in Mulo community in Mashegu Local Government area of Niger State, killing the village head, Alhaji Usman Garba.

-Three other members of the community that were abducted along with the deceased village Head were however taken away after the village was killed few meters from the community.
+Three other members of the community that were abducted along with the deceased village Head were taken away after the village head was killed few meters from the community.

-This is coming after about three months of relative peace is gradually returning to the troubled parts of the state following massive Joint security operations across the state.
+This is coming after about three months of relative peace in the troubled parts of the state following massive joint security operations across the state.

 “However threats still exist in some communities especially in Mashegu, Mariga and Kontagora areas, but we are not resting.
 The security agents are on top of the situation”, he said.

-He disclosed that the gunmen on December 15, 2023 invaded communities in Mashegu and abducted four people including the village head of Mulo, Alhaji Usman Garba, adding that “Unfortunately, the traditional ruler was cruelly murdered by the hoodlums”.
+He disclosed that gunmen invaded communities in Mashegu and abducted four people including the village head of Mulo, Alhaji Usman Garba, adding that “unfortunately, the traditional ruler was cruelly murdered by the hoodlums”.

 While expressing the sympathy of the state government over the death of the monarch, the Commissioner said Governor Abubakar Sani Bello has directed security agencies to come out in full force to flush out bandits from the state..

-The Commissioner pointed out that the Governor has also directed all security agencies in the state to ensure that citizens celebrate the yelitude peacefully in secured atmosphere.
+He said the governor has also directed all security agencies in the state to ensure that citizens celebrate the Yuletide peacefully in secured atmosphere.

-Umar implored villagers to cooperate with security agencies in their communities in disemination of useful information about the movement of the bandits, stressing that “this is the only way we can collectively win the war against these criminal elements”.
+Umar implored villagers to cooperate with security agencies in their communities in the dissemination of useful information about the movement of the bandits, stressing that “this is the only way we can collectively win the war against these criminal elements”.

 Leave a Reply